A data breach refers to an incident that includes the illegal viewing or unauthorized access of data by an application or individual.

 You’ve Been Breached — what are your next steps?

 What are your next steps?
-For security staff and front-line IT, there are two significant sets of actions to take just after an attack which are short-term and long-term.
+For security staff and front-line IT, there are two significant sets of actions.
+That is to take just after an attack which is short-term and long-term.

 In the short term, steps must be taken instantaneously to stop the bleeding of critical data assets.
 It should preserve forensic evidence which will be useful during the remediation and investigation process.